Watermelon

 -

-Female flowers have a tiny baby cucumber at the base — once those appear and get pollinated, fruit develops quickly
+Female flowers have a tiny baby watermelon at the base — once you see those and bees start visiting, fruit will begin to set and develop.

 -

-Cut with scissors or a knife — don't pull or twist the vine
+Cut the fruit from the vine with a sharp knife — never pull or twist as this can damage the vine and any remaining developing fruit.